zweily/copilot-api/README.md

 ---

 **Note:** If you are using [opencode](https://github.com/sst/opencode), you do not need this project.
-Opencode supports the GitHub Copilot provider out of the box.
+Opencode supports GitHub Copilot provider out of the box.

 ---